LD-MoLE: Learnable Dynamic Routing for Mixture of LoRA Experts: Approach

 Formally, let $E$ and $d$ be the number of experts and input dimension respectively.
 We define the gate score weight matrix $\mW_{\text{gate}} \in \mathbb{R}^{d \times E}$ and logits $\mathbf{u} \in \mathbb{R}^E$.
 The conventional TopK routing method takes token embedding $\mathbf{x}$ as inputs to predict the scores assigned to each expert:

 Define $\mathcal{S}_k(\mathbf{u})$ as the index set of the TopK largest entries of $\mathbf{u}$.
 The routing output $\vp \in \mathbb{R}^E$ is then given by

 which yields a sparse probability vector with at most $k$ nonzero entries.
-Note that the selection operator $\mathcal{S}_k(\cdot)$ introduces a jump discontinuity at the $k$-th largest value, making the routing function non-differentiable.
+Note that the selection operator $\mathcal{S}_k(\cdot)$ introduces a jump discontinuity at the $k$-th largest value.
+Consequently, an arbitrarily small perturbation of the router scores can change the selected set and induce an abrupt change in the gradient, rendering the routing function non-differentiable at these boundaries.

 Despite the success of conventional TopK routing with softmax operation in improving training and inference efficiency, two limitations persist \citep{guoDynamicMixtureExperts2025,ReLUMoE}: (1) TopK routing is non-differentiable during the learning process.
 (2) The value of $k$ requires carefully tuned to optimize model performance and would be fixed throughout the training process ~\citep{guoDynamicMixtureExperts2025}.